-31 March 2018 £000s Defined Benefit Pension Schemes 31 March 2019 £000s Comprehensive Income and Expenditure Statement Cost of Service Comprising: 24,240 Current Service Cost 26,081 86 Past Service Costs (Including Curtailments) 10,697 Financing and Investment Income and Expenditure 4,751 Net Interest Expense 3,864 29,077 Total Post Employment Benefit Charged to the Surplus or Deficit 40,642 Other Post-Employment Benefits Charged to the Comprehensive Income and Statement Expenditure Remeasurement of the Net Defined Benefit Liability Comprising: 10,717 Return on Plan Assets (Excluding the Amount Included in the Net Interest Expense) (37,797) 164 Actuarial Gains and Losses Arising on Changes in Demographic Assumptions - (21,622) Actuarial Gains and Losses Arising on Changes in Financial Assumptions 57,659 (48,706) Other Remeasurement Experiences 427 (59,447) Total Post-Employment Benefits Charged to the Comprehensive Income and Expenditure Statement 20,289 Movement in Reserves Statement (14,079) Reversal of Net Charges Made to the Surplus or Deficit on the Provision of Services for Post-Employment Benefits in Accordance with the Code.
-(24,616) Actual Amount Charged Against the General Fund Balance for Pensions in the e Year 14,496 Employers Contributions Payable 15,604 accounting standards.
+31 March 2018 £000s Defined Benefit Pension Schemes 31 March 2019 £000s Comprehensive Income and Expenditure Statement Cost of Service Comprising: 24,240 Current Service Cost 26,081 86 Past Service Costs (Including Curtailments) 10,697 Financing and Investment Income and Expenditure 4,751 Net Interest Expense 3,864 29,077 Total Post Employment Benefit Charged to the Surplus or Deficit 40,642 Other Post-Employment Benefits Charged to the Comprehensive Income and Statement l Expenditure Remeasurement of the Net Defined Benefit Liability Comprising: 10,717 Return on Plan Assets (Excluding the Amount Included in the Net Interest Expense) (37,797) 164 Actuarial Gains and Losses Arising on Changes in Demographic Assumptions - (21,622) Actuarial Gains and Losses Arising on Changes in Financial Assumptions 57,659 (48,706) Other Remeasurement Experiences 427 (59,447) Total Post-Employment Benefits Charged to the Comprehensive Income and Expenditure Statement 20,289 Movement in Reserves Statement (14,079) Reversal of Net Charges Made to the Surplus or Deficit on the Provision of Services for Post-Employment Benefits in Accordance with the Code.
+(24,616) Actual Amount Charged Against the General Fund Balance for Pensions in th e Year 14,496 Employers Contributions Payable 15,604 accounting standards.
 In the MiRS, this means that there are transfers to and from the Pensions Reserve to remove the notional debits and credits for retirement benefits and replace them with debits for the cash paid to the Pension Fund and pensioners and any such amounts payable but unpaid at the yearend.
+The balance that arises on the Pension Reserve thereby measures the beneficial impact to the General Fund of being required to account for retirement benefits on the basis of cash flows, rather than as benefits are earned by employees.

-The balance that arises on the Pension employees earn them, rather than when the benefits are eventually paid as pensions.
+We recognise the cost of retirement benefits in the reported cost of services when employees earn them, rather than when the benefits are eventually paid as pensions.
 However, the charge we are required to make against Council Tax is based on the cash payable in the year, so the real cost of postemployment/retirement benefits is reversed out of the General Fund and Housing Revenue Account via the MiRS.
 The Defined Benefit Pension Schemes table shows transactions have been made in the CIES and the General Fund Balance via the MiRS during the year.